Congress extends charitable giving incentives for 2021

 While the provisions outlined above do not include gifts to donor-advised funds, they do apply to all other charitable fund types Akron Community Foundation offers, including designated, scholarship and field-of-interest funds.

-To learn more, contact Laura Lederer, senior director of development and advisor relations, at 330-436-5611 or firstname.lastname@example.org.
-We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.
+To learn more, contact Laura Lederer at 330-436-5611 or email@example.com.
+We're always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.

 This content is provided for informational purposes only.
 It is not intended as legal, accounting, or financial planning advice.